Ellinaut/elliRPC-Specification/README.md

 The request SHOULD contain a valid `Content-Type` header.

-The request body MUST only contain the file content.
+The request body MUST only contain the raw file content.

 The server MUST respond with HTTP status `201 Created` if the file upload was successfully.
 Each other HTTP status MUST be assumed as upload failed.

-This server MAY respond with the HTTP header `Content-Disposition` to give a new location where the file was created.
+This server MAY respond with the HTTP header `Location` to give a new location where the file was created.
 This MAY differ from the upload destination.

 The response MAY contain additional HTTP headers.
 Unknown headers MUST be ignored by clients.